 The Airborne Drones solution

-Airborne Drones focuses on the design, manufacture, and marketing of long-range drones (including 10km, 20km and 35km), with the ability to carry payloads of up to 8kgs, for industrial strength commercial use.
+Airborne Drones focuses on the design, manufacture, and marketing of long-range drones (including 10km, 20km and 35km).
+And with the ability to carry payloads of up to 8kgs, for industrial strength commercial use.

-Whether you are looking for a single drone or a fleet, it is easy and cost-effective to upscale depending on your project, while intelligent monitoring systems make ISTAR much more effective.
+Whether you are looking for a single drone or a fleet, it is easy and cost-effective to upscale depending on your project.
+The intelligent monitoring systems make ISTAR much more effective.

-When it comes to thermal imagery within commercial drone technology, The Vanguard is the ideal solution.
+When it comes to thermal imagery within commercial drone technology, The Atlas-T is the ideal solution.